anilsathyan7/Deep-Video-Steganography-Hiding-Videos-in-Plain-Sight/README.md

 We train the hiding and reveal networks **simultaneously** in the form of an autoencoder, using keras.The model has two inputs corresponding to a pair of secret and cover image and two outputs corresponding to their inputs .Since we are using a **autoencoder** based architecture, the **labels** are same as their corresponding inputs.

 The network consists of **three parts** viz.
 Perpare block, Hide block, Reveal block.In **prepare block**, we  transform the color-based pixels to more useful features for succinctly encoding the images.
-We then hide this transformed image inside the input cover image using the  **hide block**, to generate the container image.Finally, in the **reveal block** we decode the container image to produce the secret output.Therefore, the training graph has **two inputs and two outputs**.
+We then hide this transformed image inside the input cover image using the  **hide block**, to generate the container image.Finally, in the **reveal block** we decode the container image to produce the secret output.Therefore, the **training graph** has two inputs and two outputs.

-We use a **weighted L2 loss** function along with **Adam optimizer** for training the model.The model is trained for 100 epochs suing a batch size of 8.
+We use a **weighted L2 loss** function along with **Adam optimizer** for training the model.The model is trained for **100 epochs** suing a batch size of 8.

 To ensure that the networks do not simply encode the secret image in the **LSBs**, a small amount of **noise** is added to the output of the second network (e.g. into the generated container image) during training.

-After the training, we split the traned model into two: **hide network and reveal network** (we remove noise layer).The **hide network** has two inputs corresponding to **secret and cover image** and one output corresponding to the **container image**.
+After the training, we split the trained model into two: **hide network and reveal network** (we remove noise layer).The **hide network** has two inputs corresponding to **secret and cover image** and one output corresponding to the **container image**.
 The reveal  network takes the **container image** as input and reveals(decodes) the **secret image** as output.

 The hide network is used by the **sender**; while the reveal network is supposed to be used by the **receiver**.The receiver has access only to the container image.In additon to the normal steganographic hiding mechanism, we also **encrypyt(block shuffle)** our secret imagess for added security.Therefore , both the **sender and the receiver** shares a **symmetric key** for encrypting/decrypting the shuffled secret message.
 The encryption is performed by the sender on the **input secret image**; whereas the decryption is performed by the receiver on the **final decode image**.